pytorch/pytorch/functorch/docs/source/ux_limitations.rst

   x = torch.randn(1)
   y = torch.randn(3)

-  # Raises an error
+  # Raises an error because `y` has fewer elements than `x`.
   vmap(f, in_dims=(None, 0))(x, y)

 ``x`` is a Tensor with one element, ``y`` is a Tensor with three elements.
-``x + y`` has three elements (due to broadcasting), but attempting to write three elements back into ``x``, which only has one element, raises an error due to there not being enough memory to hold three elements.
+``x + y`` has three elements (due to broadcasting), but attempting to write three elements back into ``x``, which only has one element, raises an error due to attempting to write three elements into a Tensor with a single element.

-There is no problem if there is sufficient memory for the in-place operations to occur:
+There is no problem if the Tensor being written to has the same number of elements (or more):

 ::